ahmeraftab/ai-resume-reviewer/README.md

 - If Gemini’s API is under heavy load, you may occasionally see a 503 error; trying again later usually works.

 ---

-Feel free to open issues or extend the project (DOCX support, multiple models, etc.).